Mother of LA Dodgers star Clayton Kershaw dies

 Ellen Kershaw added, "She experienced no greater joy than watching her son grow into the man, the philanthropist, the father and the ballplayer that he is today."

-Manger Dave Roberts said Sunday that Kershaw will make his scheduled start Tuesday at home against the Minnesota Twins.
+Manager Dave Roberts said Kershaw would make his scheduled start Tuesday at home against the Minnesota Twins.

 "I'm sure this is a a day that he has a heavy heart," Roberts said on Mother's Day.
 "When you're dealing with the passing of a parent, that's up there as tough as it gets."